Avoiding the Guillotine

 Strategy No. 1: Build a roster of safe players

-The players who help you not lose are the ones who perform predictably well every week (or as close to every week as reasonable).
+The players who help you not lose are the ones who perform predictably well most weeks.

-Conversely, the guys who put up dud games kill you.
+Conversely, the boom-or-bust guys who put up dud games can end your season.
 When three of your players stink in the same week, you’ll need three touchdowns from your tight end on Monday night to avoid getting chopped.

-Every bye week is a minefield for guillotine league owners.
-In my experience, nothing contributes to getting chopped more than bye weeks to your star players.
-Having to bench a star player, without a suitable replacement, makes you an immediate candidate to be chopped.
+In my experience, nothing contributes to getting chopped more than bye weeks to your best players.
+Having to bench a star player, without a suitable replacement, makes you a candidate to be chopped.

 Our Guillotine League cheat sheet takes bye weeks (among several other factors) into account with our player rankings.